vercel/terraform-provider-vercel/docs/resources/deployment.md

 ### Optional

 - **environment** (Map of String) A map of environment variable names to values.
 These are specific to a Deployment, and can also be configured on the `vercel_project` resource.
+- **path_prefix** (String) If specified then the `path_prefix` will be stripped from the start of file paths as they are uploaded to Vercel.
+If this is omitted, then any leading `../`s will be stripped.
 - **production** (Boolean) true if the deployment is a production deployment, meaning production aliases will be assigned.
 - **project_settings** (Attributes) Project settings that will be applied to the deployment. (see [below for nested schema](#nestedatt--project_settings))
 - **team_id** (String) The team ID to add the deployment to.